chuckfairy/THREE.WebMExporter/README.md

 # THREE.WebMExporter
-Using toDataURL for the Three.js domElement, compile a frame array of Webp images into a WebM video.
+Using toDataURL for the Three.js domElement, compile a frame array of Webp images into a WebM video for use in [three.js](http://threejs.org).
 It is based on [Whammy](https://github.com/antimatter15/whammy).
+Thank you mrdoob, AlteredQualia, and all those who made this happen.

 ## How to use